XY5180/funding-matcher/README.md

 - `data/funding_match.db`
 - `output/demo_matches.csv`

-## Key-free preview using Xin Yuan's profile
+## Key-free preview using Xin's profile

 No API key is needed.
 The profile and a small, dated opportunity snapshot are plain JSON files so they can be reviewed before connecting institutional data.